wp-plugins/wishpond-social-campaigns/readme.txt

 **Social Sweepstakes**
 1. Run a Sweepstakes on your website and/or Facebook Page that gives away a free item or gift card
 2. Customers enter & share to their Facebook Profile & friend's News Feeds

+**Photo Contest**
+1. Your customers upload photos
+2. They vote on their favorite entries
+3. They automatically invite their friends to also participate
+4. You get new customers

 **Customer Intelligence**
 * Collect email addresses for each entrant in your campaigns